Ziges/CS50-Problem-set-3-plurality/README.md

 # CS50-Problem-set-3-plurality
-My solution to pset3 - Plurality - a program that runs a plurality election.
+My solution to pset3 - Plurality - a program that runs a plurality election where every voter gets one vote, and the candidate with the most votes wins.

 Here is the link to this problem set: https://cs50.harvard.edu/x/2020/psets/3/plurality/